 Top of Page

 Compact fluorescent lamps are low-energy light bulbs that can be used as direct replacements for conventional bulbs.
-A CFL is built with an integral electronic ballast and starter, and typically has either a bayonet or Edison screw fitting so it can be powered by the same fittings as incandescent bulbs.
+A CFL has an integral electronic ballast and starter, and typically either a bayonet or Edison screw fitting so it can be used in the same fittings as incandescent bulbs.
 This section concentrates on CFLs, often simply called low-energy bulbs – more conventional fluorescent tubes requiring fittings with separate ballasts are discussed in the previous section.

 CFL tubes

 When CFLs were introduced they were too big and heavy for many existing light fittings, and cost £10 or more.
-They took quite some time to reach full brightness, and were usually dimmer than expected.
-Current models are far better, offering both the original straight-tube shapes and very compact spirals that fit into almost all light fittings.
+They took quite some time to reach full brightness, and usually produced less light than expected.
+Current models are far better.
+They brighten up much more quickly, produce more light, and come in a variety of shapes (see photos at right): both the original straight tubes and very compact spirals that fit into many existing light fittings.
 They are also much lighter in weight.
 Other shapes are also available, such as globes and candle lamps.
-CFLs that can be dimmed are now available but not yet common.
-CFLs are still a bit dim at turn-on, but brighten up fairly quickly.
-Costs have come down to the point where the most popular sizes can sometimes be found in multiple packs for less than £1 each.
-The situation is continuing to change rapidly, with improved versions appearing at a rapid pace.
+CFLs that can be dimmed are now available but they cost more and are not as widely available.
+Although seldom seen in the shops, CFLs of up to about 30 watts are available for domestic use, providing replacements for incandescent bulbs up to about 150 watts.

-However, CFLs are still noticeably dimmer in cold surroundings, and are not suitable for locations where they are only switched on for very short periods (e.g. a cupboard).
+Costs have come down, but the frequent special offers of ultra-low prices, often sponsored by energy suppliers to meet their obligations to reduce energy use, are gone.
+Typical prices are a few pounds each.
+However, CFLs are still noticeably less bright in cold surroundings, and are not always the best choice for locations where they are only switched on for very short periods (e.g. a cupboard).

 CFL spiral